uezo/ChatdollKit/README.md

 # Customize Hello world

-## IntentExtractor
+## DialogRouter

-`IntentExtractor` is automatically added with `HelloWorld`.
-You implement the rules to extract the intent and entities from what the user is saying.
-You see the static rule by default.
+`DialogRouter` is automatically added with `HelloWorld`.
+You can implement `ExtractIntentAsync` method to extract the intent and entities from what the user is saying.
+You see can the static rule by default.

 ```Csharp
 request.Intent = "hello";